Key Takeaways

 Body doubling is a simple concept, but it’s important to carefully choose the person (or people) to be your double.
 Start by reviewing your support network, like friends, family, and coworkers.
 You want someone who’s patient, understanding, and available to help you reach your goals.

-Once you find your body double, a few tips can help you make the most of your experience:
+Once you choose a body double, these steps can help you get the most out of it:

 Body doubling is just one of several strategies that can help improve focus for people with ADHD.
-You may also want to experiment with creating a daily focus list or using the 1-3-5 approach — a method where you plan one big task, three medium tasks, and five small tasks to tackle each day.
+You may also benefit from:

 In some cases, it’s best to seek professional support.
 If ADHD symptoms are impacting your confidence, productivity, or overall well-being, consider working with a therapist who understands how to manage productivity challenges in ADHD.